Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 The exterior of Washington Place in Honolulu appears misleadingly small, but it stretches out with wings on both sides.

-Washington Place was the Royal Residence of the Hawaiian Kingdom’s last leader, Queen Liliuokalani, who lived there for 55 years.
-In 1922, it was decided to use the regal residence as the Governor’s Mansion, so the house has been at the center of Honolulu politics for nearly 150 years.
-Free docent led tours are conducted on Thursdays at 10:00.
-Check in shortly before that at the front security gate on Beretania Street.
+Washington Place was the home of Hawaii’s last royal leader, Queen Liliuokalani, who lived there for 55 years.
+In 1922, it was repurposed as the Governor’s Mansion, becoming a central figure in Honolulu politics for nearly 150 years.
+Free docent-led tours are conducted on Thursdays at 10:00.
+Check-in shortly before at the front security gate on Beretania Street.
 The tour lasts about an hour.

 Enjoy the sounds of the Royal Hawaiian Band.